vdemeester/blog/linux/debian/squeeze-notes.md

 # APT/Dpkg configuration

-The next step I usually took is to add additionnal source repository for apt and add default preferences.
+The next step I usually took is to add additional source repository for apt and add default preferences.

 ## Sources